AdobeDocs/analytics-platform.en/help/connections/audience-analysis/analyze-audiences.md

 >[!CONTEXTUALHELP]
 >id="cja-audience-analysis-consent"
->title="Import profile consent policy data from Platform"
+>title="Import profile consent policy data from Experience Platform"
->abstract="Consent policies are Platform rules that define which marketing actions you can perform on data.
+>abstract="Consent policies are Experience Platform rules that define which marketing actions you can perform on data.
 You should enable this option if you have a consent policy defined on a dataset in your sandbox."

 <!-- markdownlint-enable MD034 -->